danielbodnar/awesome-stars/BY-LANG.md

 ## C# #

+- [NickeManarin/ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.
 - [rzander/ruckzuck](https://github.com/rzander/ruckzuck) - software package manager for windows
 - [microsoft/winget-create](https://github.com/microsoft/winget-create) - The Windows Package Manager Manifest Creator command-line tool (aka wingetcreate)
 - [DevToys-app/DevToys](https://github.com/DevToys-app/DevToys) - A Swiss Army knife for developers.